The FOLE Database: Introduction

-The \emph{relational model} (Codd~\cite{codd:90}) is an approach for the information management of a ``community of discourse'' \footnote{Examples include: an academic discipline; a commercial enterprise; library science; the legal profession; etc.} using the semantics and formalism of (many-sorted) first-order predicate logic.
-The \emph{first-order logical environment} \texttt{FOLE} (Kent~\cite{kent:iccs2013}) is a category-theoretic representation for this logic. \footnote{Following the original discussion of {\ttfamily FOLE} (Kent~\cite{kent:iccs2013}), we use the term \emph{mathematical context} for the concept of a category, the term \emph{passage} for the concept of a functor, and the term \emph{bridge} for the concept of a natural transformation.
+The \emph{first-order logical environment} \texttt{FOLE} is a category-theoretic representation for many-sorted (multi-sorted) first-order predicate logic. \footnote{Following the original discussion of {\ttfamily FOLE} (Kent~\cite{kent:iccs2013}), we use the term \emph{mathematical context} for the concept of a category, the term \emph{passage} for the concept of a functor, and the term \emph{bridge} for the concept of a natural transformation.
 A context represents some ``species of mathematical structure''.
-A passage is a ``natural construction on structures of one species, yielding structures of another species'' (Goguen \cite{goguen:cm91}).} Hence, the relational model can naturally be represented in \texttt{FOLE}.
-A series of papers is being developed to provide a rigorous mathematical basis for {\ttfamily FOLE} by defining an architectural semantics for the relational data model.
+A passage is a ``natural construction on structures of one species, yielding structures of another species'' (Goguen \cite{goguen:cm91}).} The relational model can naturally be represented in \texttt{FOLE}.
+The {\texttt{FOLE}} approach to logic, and hence to databases, relies upon two mathematical concepts: (1) lists and (2) classifications.
+Lists represent database signatures and tuples; classifications represent data-types and logical predicates. {\texttt{FOLE}} represents the header of a database table as a list of sorts, and represents the body of a database table as a set of tuples classified by the header.
+The notion of a list is common in category theory.
+The notion of a classification is described in two books: ``Information Flow: The Logic of Distributed Systems'' by Barwise and Seligman \cite{barwise:seligman:97} and ''Formal Concept Analysis: Mathematical Foundations'' by Ganter and Wille \cite{ganter:wille:99}.